SudhanPlayz/Discord-MusicBot/.github/ISSUE_TEMPLATE/bug_report.md

 ## Please describe the problem you are having in as much detail as possible:

-## Include a reproducible code sample here, if possible:
+## Include a reproducible code sample here, if possible, the snippet of code which is throwing the error or which you presume is giving issues:

 ```js
 // Place your code here
 ```
+## If you have your own setup, without the original docker configuration, please provide:

 ## Further details: